Hop Art

 • Individuals requiring accommodations should email the director of Office of Arts and Innovation.
 We ask that requests for accommodation be made at least 7 business days before the event.

-Special thanks to the Hopkins Parents Fund for underwriting this amazing opportunity!
+Special thanks to the Hopkins Family Fund for underwriting this amazing opportunity!